header graphic

 • Don’t drink liquids that contain alcohol or large amounts of sugar–these actually cause you to lose more body fluid.
 Also, avoid very cold drinks, because they can cause stomach cramps.

 • Stay indoors and, if at all possible, stay in an air-conditioned place.
 If your home does not have air conditioning, go to the shopping mall or public library–even a few hours spent in air conditioning can help your body stay cooler when you go back into the heat.
-Call your local health department to see if there are any heat-relief shelters in your area.
+See a list of cooling centers here.

 • Electric fans may provide comfort, but when the temperature is in the high 90s, fans will not prevent heat-related illness.
 Taking a cool shower or bath, or moving to an air-conditioned place is a much better way to cool off.